DesyncTheThird/corne-keymap/readme.md

 To indicate that the feature is active, the per-key LEDs will glow green while the feature is primed, and red while active.

+If any mods are held, `Case Lock` will instead function as an `Enter` key.

 ## Combos